boris-korotkov/sentiment-analysis/README.md

 There are no special skills required as well.
 The Chat GPT and Github Copilot (optional) can help you to do the job!

 1. First of all you need to find a website where cusotmers post their reviews.
 I found www.trustpilot.com one and it was good enough for my purpose.
-They had a company I was intersted in.
+They had a company I was intersted in (Sun Life).

 2. The next step was to collect these reviews.
 Since the number of reviews was not significant, I didn't use any database or other storage and simply loaded all of them into memory.